brynnb/Unreal-Engine-2-Unofficial-Official-Documentation/Uncategorized/RuntimeExampleRestrictedMenu.md

 ## Installing the Example

-Download the [attached zip file](../assets/[examplemenurestricted.zip](../assets/examplemenurestricted.zip)) and unzip it in your Runtime directory.
+Download the [examplemenurestricted.zip](../assets/examplemenurestricted.zip) and unzip it in your Runtime directory.
 Next you will need to alter your INI file settings to use the new menus and console.
 In *UE2Runtime.ini*, in the `[Engine.Engine]` section, change the console to:

 ```